Tea with Milk (1 Teacup (6 Fl Oz)) and Blanched Almonds (100 G)

 How to consume Blanched Almonds, Tea With Milk without glucose spikes

-Reduce the quantity of blanched almonds you consume in one sitting to minimize the glucose spike.
+Reduce the quantity of blanched almonds you consume in one sitting.
+Smaller portions can help minimize the glucose spike.

 Stay Hydrated